-During 2023, we sought to maintain commercial best practice, comply with the increased market conduct regulations, have our employees internalize the guidelines, and deliver our clients a product and service offer based on their real needs.
+During 2023, we sought to maintain commercial best practice, comply with the increased market conduct regulations, have our employees internalize the guidelines, and deliver our clients a product and service offer based on their real

 - Our employees complied with training in good sales practices and client service.
 We achieved 94% participation in the regulatory courses and an average score of 18 out of 20. - Together with the Product Tribes and staff of the Division of Service Channels and Labor Relations, we defined changes in the unusual sales alerts and frequency of our Responsible Sales Monitoring Model for consumer products.
-We also delivered training and presented results to various committees with area, regional, and agency managers on the penalties applying to bad practices and the strengthened processes based on case studies. - We increased the scope of program monitoring to identify non-compliance and/or eventualities in the processes and make timely corrections.
+We also delivered training and presented results to various committees with area, regional, and agency managers on the penalties applying to bad practices and the strengthened processes based - on case studies.

+We increased the scope of program monitoring to identify non-compliance. and/or eventualities in the processes and make timely corrections.
+By the and/or eventualist in the phoceases and make limited corrections.
 By the end of 2023, we had undertaken 100% of the planned monitoring (28 activities) and obtained an average compliance of 88% ("regular").
 We made 65 recommendations, of which 60% have now been implemented. - We rolled out a strategic project (Proyecto Estratégico de Gestión de Visita SBS) to manage SBS inspection visits and generate efficiencies when meeting its requirements.